Modern Modular Sofas Style Guide

 But wait – isn’t this a sectional?

 Yes!
 And no. Both ‘sectional’ and ‘modular’ refer to a sofa that is assembled through two or more connected pieces.
-While sectionals tend to refer to an arrangement that is a sofa or love seat combined with a chaise, a modular sofa refers to a sofa line that has a wide variety of pieces.
+While modern sectionals tend to refer to an arrangement that is a sofa or love seat combined with a chaise, a modular sofa refers to a sofa line that has a wide variety of pieces.
 Our Solae collection consists of 74 pieces.

 The Look: Low-Slung and Steadfast